modelscope/data-juicer/docs/operators/mapper/remove_header_mapper.md

 \title{Hierarchical Cross Contrastive Learning of Visual Representations}
 %%
 %% The &quot;author&quot; command and its associated commands are used to define
+%% the auth...</pre><details style='margin:6px 0;'><summary style='cursor:pointer; color:#0366d6;'>Show more 展开更多 (1972 more chars)</summary><pre style="padding:6px; background:#f6f8fa; border-radius:4px; overflow-x:auto; white-space:pre; word-wrap:normal;">%%
+%% This is file `sample-sigconf.tex&#x27;,
+%% The first command in your LaTeX source must be the \documentclass command.
+\documentclass[sigconf,review,anonymous]{acmart}
+%% NOTE that a single column version is required for
+%% submission and peer review.
+This can be done by changing
+\input{math_commands.tex}
+%% end of the preamble, start of the body of the document source.
+\begin{document}
+%% The &quot;title&quot; command has an optional parameter,
+\title{Hierarchical Cross Contrastive Learning of Visual Representations}
+%%
+%% The &quot;author&quot; command and its associated commands are used to define
 %% the authors and their affiliations.
 \author{Hesen Chen}
 \affiliation{%